Notes to the Consolidated Financial Statements

 All expenses associated with advertising and promoting products are recorded in the financial period during which they are incurred.

-A liability for deferred taxes is recognised only for non-refundable taxes at source and other earning distribution-related taxes for subsidiaries for which available earnings are intended to be remitted and of which the parent company controls the dividend policy (see Note 18).
+A liability for deferred taxes for non-refundable taxes at source and other earning distribution-related taxes is recognised only for subsidiaries for which available earnings are intended to be remitted and of which the parent company controls the dividend policy ( see Note 18).

 Research and development cost (R&D)